Updated September 19, 2025

 By: Dianne Cook, LVT

 Rabbits love to chew…on just about anything.
-Any bunny mom or dad who has ever walked in the room to discover a corner of the carpet, a beloved piece of baseboard, or overlooked electronics cord mysteriously missing a chunk or two knows all too well the passion with which rabbits chew.
-And, while it is undeniably frustrating to find bunny bites taken out of your valuable belongings, it’s important to remember that a rabbit’s dental indiscretions (and general desire to chew) is instinctually hard-wired in their brains.
+Any bunny mom or dad who has ever walked into the room to discover a corner of carpet, a beloved piece of baseboard, or a mysteriously frayed electronics cord knows how committed rabbits are to this instinct.

 Rabbit-Safe Chewing Materials Include: